 Since 1985, the nationwide drug injury lawyers at Woods & Woods have protected injured people’s rights.
 This can be a difficult time in your family’s life and we are here to help.
 Drug manufacturers release dangerous medicines into the marketplace too often.
 When innocent people are injured by medicines, we can help them sue the drug manufacturer.

 We promise you won’t pay unless we win your lawsuit.

 Woods & Woods nationwide drug injury lawyers will never charge you a penny unless you win your claim.
 Our fee is a percentage of the settlement and case expenses.
 An example of a case expense is a doctors report or medical report from an expert.
 If your drug injury lawsuit is not successful, you don’t owe us the anything.

 Who will be held liable for my drug injury?

 Most medicine lawsuits are against the drug manufacturer.
 Often the drug manufacturer is the one who put out a defective product that had unintended consequences for its users.
-Lots of medicine injury lawsuits begin when a whistleblower in the company releases adverse information showing that the company knew or should have known of the side affects.
+Lots of medicine injury lawsuits begin when a whistleblower in the company releases adverse information showing that the company knew or should have known of the side effects.